-This soup was born out of necessity; necessity to clean out my fridge and replenish it with fresh food!
+This Grilled Tofu Miso Noodle Soup was born out of necessity; necessity to clean out my fridge and replenish it with fresh food!
 Then, when I posted the first rendition on my instagram, I knew that I would have to recreate it for you guys and actually pay attention this time around!
 How could I let you miss out on all of this grilled goodness?

 Now, before I get into telling you all about this soup, I have to tell you about the background that it’s sitting upon.
 I was on a mission to find a light, marble-looking background for another shoot and ended up at Home Depot (maybe Lowe’s has it too?
 I don’t know).
 I enter the tile aisle and my eyes widen with all of the background possibilities!
 While nice tile is expensive when you have to renovate a room, buying a single large piece is actually cost-effective for photo stuff (though I will warn that they’re pretty heavy).

 After checking out a few tiles and putting them in my cart, I turned into another aisle and found large linoleum squares and now my life is forever changed.
 I may super late to this, but I care not!
 There were some really cool industrial-style tiles that I picked up and the sheet pictured is one of them.
 I can’t wait to play with them more!
 Some of them have the vibe of beaten/worn metal but with a patina that you can’t wipe away and definitely cheaper.
 If you’re into this type of thing, check out your local home improvement store!

 Back to the food!
 Something that is useful for this recipe: a panini press/mini grill/grill pan or an outdoor grill.
 I love using my panini press for grilling things because it’s contained and I don’t have to go outside to use it!
 Con, I have to grill in batches, instead of grilling everything at once on a larger grill.
 Either way, this and roasting are two of my favorite cooking methods!